thomas-rasmussen/sas_macros/README.md

 ## pt_char

+Produces a so-called "table 1" with aggregated patient characteristics

 **Version 0.2.1**

 - Fixed a bug where the macro would fail if both the strata and the weight